daattali/rasperry-pi-gaming-console-setup/README.md

 ### Adding games
 Press F4 to go back to the terminal.
 Now run `ls RetroPie/roms`.
 You'll see a list of all available emulators.
 If you want to play Super Mario World on SNES, then you need to download the ROM for Super Mario World and place it inside the `snes` folder.
+If you have a GameBoy Colour game, the ROM goes inside the `gbc` folder.
 Then when you go back to ES, you'll see your new game.
 But how do you get the ROM files into these folders?
 There are several options:

 - You can download the ROM directly from within rpi (either using `wget` or using a browser), I haven't tried it but it should work.
 Not my recommendation.
 - You can use Google how to transfer files using samba, but I haven't done this.
 Not my recommendation.